 They also would chop up any loose wood they could scavenge.
-An axe is also great for if your crowbar won’t get you into a boarded up place!
+A survival axe is also great for if your crowbar won’t get you into a boarded up place!

 11. Self-Defense Weapon

 I know a lot of people are all about firearms for urban survival, but there are plenty of alternatives to guns which might make a lot more sense for certain situations.

 Remember that you should only stock a firearm for self-defense if you actually planning on using it.

 In a true SHTF situation, I’d do anything to protect my family.
 However, past disasters have shown us that rioters and looters can be as young as 9 years old!